『Solitaria』のカバーアート

 このコンテンツについて

-Told through direct, agile and evocative prose, Solitaria is a liberation novel of the most rousing order.
-Through the book's awareness of space and whose presence is permissible, the world of the Golden Plate unfurls, and an unflinching portrait emerges of modern-day Brazil, its legacies of colonial violence haunting rooms across the country, both big and small.
+Told in direct, agile and evocative prose, Solitaria is a liberation novel of the most rousing order.
+Through the book's examination of spaces and whose presence within them is permissible, the world of the Golden Plate unfurls, and an unflinching portrait emerges of modern-day Brazil, its legacies of colonial violence still haunting rooms, big and small, across the country.©2025 Eliana Alves Cruz (P)2025 Knopf Canada

-世界文学 大衆小説 女性文学 政治
+アフリカ系アメリカ人 世界文学 大衆小説 女性文学 家庭生活

 批評家のレビュー

 Solitaria is a gem.
 The novel’s clean and elegant architecture—life organized and thwarted across a series of rooms—reveals the intimate experience of power and powerlessness.
 The social hierarchy of the racial order is articulated subtlety in the spatial arrangements of servitude, all the little hidden rooms that sustain and support the world.
 The mother-daughter dyad at the center of the story details the intergenerational domination characteristic of the lives of those deemed disposable and at the same time offers the promise of breaking that hold and refusing servitude.
-I love that the rooms speak.” —Saidiya Hartman, author of Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval
+I love that the rooms speak.”—Saidiya Hartman, author of Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval

 "Solitaria is a sharp, incisive book; one charged by precise and faithful insights about class, caste, and race, all beautifully woven within a coming-of-age tale that does not hide behind artifice or sentimentality.
 A work of deep quality, I absolutely loved reading it."Carvell Wallace, author of Another Word for Love